tgirke/GEN242-2018/pages/mydoc/mydoc_homework_07.md

 - __Task 3__: Explain the utility (biological relevance) of the different counting modes used under Task 1.
 Include your explanation as comment text in your homework script (see `HW7.R` below).

-## B. Read counting of different feature types
+## B. Read counting for different feature types
 - __Task 4__: Compute strand-specific count tables for the positive (sense) strand of the following feature types:

    1. Genes